rubenwardy/minetest_modding_book/_en/players/sfinv.md

 end,
 ```

-If you only need to check one priv or want to perform an and, you should use
+If you only need to check one priv or want to perform an 'and', you should use
 `minetest.check_player_privs()` instead of `get_player_privs`.

 Note that the `is_in_nav` is only called when the player's inventory formspec is